Dissem/Simple-MsgPack/README.md

 * `MPFloat` uses the data type you're using to decide on precision (float 32 or 64) - not the actual value.
 E.g. 0.5 could be saved perfectly as a float 42, but if you provide a double value, it will be stored as float 64, wasting 4 bytes.
+* If you want to use the 'ext format family', you'll need to implement and register your own `MPType` and `MPType.Unpacker`.
+Be aware that they take precedence over the default unpackers, meaning if you accidentally define your unpacker to handle strings, for example, you won't be able to unpack any regular strings anymore.

 Setup
 -----